k39chen/D3PX/README.md

 + Simple and clean interface through which to digest profile information
 + Easy-to-use battletag search bar with a server/region dropdown (currently supports US/EU/KR/TW servers)
-+ Displays D3 heroes in a carousel with Level/Paragon Level, Class, Hardcore info
++ Displays D3 heroes in a carousel with name, level/paragon level, class, and hardcore information
 + Presents chart data on class preference by hero playtime and primary hero by career kills
 + Pays respect to Fallen Heroes and traces hardcore death history in a timeline
 + Tracks storyline progression in both softcore and hardcore modes